 All of that food is stored in my basement.
-The canned food, dried herbs and spices, flour, sugar and beans fill up two Closetmaid Pantry Cabinets.
+That quantity of canned food, dried herbs and spices, flour, sugar and beans filled up two Closetmaid Pantry Cabinets.
 Those cabinets are freestanding and measure 24″ W x 60″ H x 12″ D. They’re sturdy and reasonably priced.
 If you need to purchase something for your bulk food storage, I highly recommend those.
 I wallpapered the interior back, as you can see in the photo above, to give them a little style.

-The apples are stored in fruit boxes on top of those cabinets, so I’m using “dead” space for them.
+The apples were stored in fruit boxes on top of those cabinets, so I used “dead” space for them.

 Storing bulk grains – bulky but worth it!

-But while my buckets take up 12 square feet of floor space, consider that the buckets contain almost 200 pounds of lentils and grains!
+But while six buckets take up 12 square feet of floor space, consider that the buckets contain almost 200 pounds of lentils and grains!
 That’s a pretty good use of those square feet.